gunarakulangunaretnam/covid-19-face-mask-detector/README.md

 - **Username:** fmd_user
 - **Password** fmd123

-We need to setup a FTP on the frontend deployed device in order to send captured images to the backend panel.

 **To change FTP Credentials**

 - Open the "ftp-credentials.txt file" this is found on the following directory (inside the 0-frontend directory) and edit it.